whatsnowplaying/stagelinq/README.md

-# Python StageLinq
+# Python StagelinQ

-A Python implementation of Denon's StageLinq protocol for communicating with DJ equipment like Denon Prime series devices.
+A Python implementation of Denon's StagelinQ protocol for communicating with DJ equipment like Denon Prime series devices.

 This implementation uses modern async/await patterns for all I/O operations and provides comprehensive tools for device discovery, state monitoring, beat information, and file transfer.

 ## Features

-- **Device Discovery**: Automatic discovery of StageLinq devices on the network
+- **Device Discovery**: Automatic discovery of StagelinQ devices on the network
 - **State Monitoring**: Real-time track information and deck state updates
 - **Beat Information**: Live beat timing and BPM data
 - **File Transfer**: Access to Engine Library databases and files
-- **Packet Analysis**: Tools for analyzing StageLinq protocol traffic
+- **Packet Analysis**: Tools for analyzing StagelinQ protocol traffic
 - **Comprehensive Testing**: 84% test coverage with extensive unit tests

 ## Requirements